tslateman/docs/docs/how-to/create-effective-documentation.md

 ## Action Plan

-### Immediate Actions (Today)
-1. Review your most-read documentation page
-2. Apply one improvement technique from this guide
-3. Test with a user and gather feedback
+### Start Today

+Look at your most-read documentation page right now.
+Pick one technique from this guide and apply it.
+Then find someone who hasn't seen the page before and watch them try to use it.
+Their struggles will teach you more than any guide.

 ### This Week

-1. Create documentation templates for your team using the examples above
-2. Set up a feedback mechanism (even just a simple form)
-3. Establish a review process with clear ownership
+Create documentation templates for your team using the examples in this guide.
+Set up a simple feedback mechanism, even if it's just a form.
+Establish a review process where someone owns the quality of every page.

 ### This Month

-1. Implement at least 2 documentation metrics
-2. Conduct user interviews with 3-5 readers
-3. Create a team style guide based on your learnings
+Pick two metrics from the table above and start tracking them.
+Talk to three to five of your regular readers about their experiences.
+Use what you learn to create a simple style guide for your team.

 ## Additional Resources